 Summer Sky has been helping individuals from the Dallas-Fort Worth Metroplex for over 37 years.
 If you are looking for a Texas Drug Rehab, then give Summer Sky a call at 1-888-857-8857.

 Summer Sky Accepts In-Network Health Insurance Plans

 |Aetna||Anthem||Beacon Health Options|

 |Blue Cross Blue Shield||BCBS HMO||BCBS of Texas PPO|

 |United Healthcare||United Behavioral Health||Scott and White Health Plan|

 Don’t see your health plan listed?
 Call us for other health plans not listed above at 1-888-857-8857

-Do You Need Immediate Assistance for Alcohol or Drugs?
+Do You Need Immediate Assistance with Alcohol or Drugs?

-Summer Sky is available 24-hours a day 7-days a week to discuss addiction treatment options.
-For immediate assistance into one of our addiction rehabs, you can reach our admissions department by calling us at 1-888-857-8857.
+Summer Sky is available 24 hours a day 7-days a week to discuss addiction treatment options.
+For immediate assistance with one of our addiction rehabs, you can reach our admissions department by calling us at 1-888-857-8857.